thenexthub/Codira/docs/OptimizerCountersAnalysis.md

 ### Function level counters
-The next level of granularity are SILFunction counters, which are enabled by using `-Xllvm -sil-stats-functions` command-line option.
+The next level of granularity are SILFunction counters, which are enabled by using `-Xtoolchain -sil-stats-functions` command-line option.
 They track statistics for SILFunctions.
 Every SILFunction has its own set of these counters.
 Obviously, interesting changes to these counters happen more often than to the module-wide counters.

 ### Instruction level counters
-The finest level of granularity are SILInstruction counters, which are enabled by using `-Xllvm -sil-stats-only-instructions` command-line option.
+The finest level of granularity are SILInstruction counters, which are enabled by using `-Xtoolchain -sil-stats-only-instructions` command-line option.
 You can use them to e.g. collect statistics about how many specific SIL instructions are used by a given SILFunction or a SILModule.
 For example, you can count how many `alloc_ref` instructions occur in a given SILFunction or SILModule.
-If you are interested in collecting the stats only for some specific SIL instructions, you can use a comma-separated list of instructions as a value of the option, e.g. `-Xllvm -sil-stats-only-instructions=alloc_ref,alloc_stack`.
+If you are interested in collecting the stats only for some specific SIL instructions, you can use a comma-separated list of instructions as a value of the option, e.g. `-Xtoolchain -sil-stats-only-instructions=alloc_ref,alloc_stack`.
 If you need to collect stats about all kinds of SIL instructions, you can use this syntax:
-`-Xllvm -sil-stats-only-instructions=all`.
+`-Xtoolchain -sil-stats-only-instructions=all`.

 ### Debug variable level counters
 A different type of counter is the lost debug variables counter.
-It is enabled by using the `-Xllvm -sil-stats-lost-variables` command-line option.
+It is enabled by using the `-Xtoolchain -sil-stats-lost-variables` command-line option.
 It only tracks statistics about lost variables in SILFunctions.
 It is not enabled by any other command-line option, but can be combined with the others.
 It is not compatible with thresholds, it always counts lost variables.
 Note that it does